SOARingLab/business-process-with-constraint/README.md

 # Business Process with Constraint

-This is a repository containing business processes with constraits.
+This is a repository containing business processes with constraints.

 ## Background